Hema Upadhyay

-Hema Upadhyay (born Hema Hirani; 1972 – 11 December 2015) was an Indian artist based in Mumbai.
+Hema Upadhyay (born Hema Hirani; 18 May 1972 – 11 December 2015) was an Indian visual artist, based in Mumbai.
 She was known for photography and sculptural installations.
 She was active from 1998 until her death in 2015.

-Personal life
+Early life and marriage

+Born Hema Hirani on May 18, 1972, in Vadodra, Gujarat, India.
+She graduated from Maharaja Sayajirao University of Baroda with a BFA degree in 1995 in painting, and a MFA degree in 1997 in printmaking.

-Born Hema Hirani in Baroda, she met her future husband and fellow artist Chintan Upadhyay in 1992.
+She met her future husband and fellow artist Chintan Upadhyay in 1992.
 The couple married in 1998, and settled in Mumbai.
 They worked together in many exhibitions, before filing for a divorce in 2010.
 They were officially divorced in 2014.
 Chintan then moved to Delhi; she lived in their flat on the Juhu-Tara road.

 Early works

 Hema had her first solo exhibition, titled Sweet Sweat Memories, at Gallery Chemould, now Chemould Prescott road (Mumbai), in 2001.
 The exhibition consisted of mixed media on paper works.
 In these works she has incorporated her own photographs to communicate her ideas of migration having moved to Bombay in 1998.
 Hema's paintings were usually characterised by the inclusion of small-collaged photographic self-portraits.

 In 2001 Hema had her first international solo at Artspace, Sydney, and Institute of Modern Art, Brisbane, Australia, where she exhibited an installation titled The Nymph and the Adult (also exhibited at the 10th International Triennial – India held in New Delhi) she hand sculpted 2000 lifelike cockroaches, infesting the gallery with them.
 The work was intended to make viewers think about the consequences of military actions.

 In collaboration with Chintan Upadhyay, she did a work titled Made in China, which spoke about mass consumerism, globalisation and a loss of identity through this.
 Her next collaboration was in 2006 when she collaborated with her mother, Bina Hirani, the work was titled Mum-my and was shown at the Chicago Cultural Centre.